- Gold has been used as currency for millennia and therefore, is considered a safe-haven investment during times of economic crisis;

 Let’s take a look at a few more options below:

-Platinum is even rarer than gold and, historically, has been more expensive than the yellow metal, especially during a period of political and economic stability.
+Platinum bullion is even rarer than gold bullion and, historically, has been more expensive than the yellow metal, especially during a period of political and economic stability.

-Platinum has a bunch of industrial uses, just like silver.
+Platinum has a lot of industrial uses, just like silver.
 That way, its prices are highly affected by industrial demand, especially the automobile industry.

 Another big factor to determine Platinum spot prices is the fact that most of this metal mining comes from South Africa and Russia.
 Political instability in those countries might pull down Platinum prices.